Our Favorite Pants in the Nordstrom Sale That Feel Like Leggings

-The Nordstrom Anniversary Sale is here and we’re not leaving its side until it comes to an end.
-We want to soak up every moment, every sale and every last five-star review.
-Our wardrobe is about to transform for the better — no, for the best — and it all starts with these supremely comfortable trousers!

-The Vince Camuto Ponte Ankle Pants are a style enigma.
-They look like professional office pants, but they feel like lounge-worthy leggings.
-They’re structured yet relaxed, and they’re versatile to no end.
-They’re fan favorites with nearly 500 reviews, and right now, they’re over 30% off.
-That’s a whopping $40 off, bringing them way down under $100!
+We were thrilled to see the Vince Camuto Skinny Ponte Pants in this sale, knowing just how beloved they are by pants wearers everywhere (and that’s a lot of people).
+They’re exactly what happens when we take the cozy fit and feel of a legging and combine it with the look of pants that scream “CEO!”

-See it: Get the Vince Camuto Ponte Ankle Pants (originally $74) for just $49 at Nordstrom!
+See it: Get the Vince Camuto Skinny Ponte Pants (originally $89) for just $59 at Nordstrom!

-Shoppers are filling up their wardrobes with these pants, buying multiple pairs at a time since they love to wear them so much — and so often!
-Good thing they hold up so well even after numerous washes!
-They say they’re the best work pants, and certainly the easiest way to accrue compliments from coworkers.
-Even though they’re work pants, though, shoppers say they’re extremely comfortable and not tight or stiff like most other professional pieces.
-They’re also being hailed as a great transitional piece for dressing fashionably throughout the seasons without ever being too hot or too cold!

-These pants may have a smooth, streamlined look, but don’t be fooled; they’re super stretchy!
-Their waistband hits at the perfect spot, too, flattering our figure by shaping and lifting us, therefore offering us priceless confidence.
-The back pockets keep things smooth, too, since they’re faux to avoid adding any uncomfortable or unsightly bulk!
+Shoppers can’t get over how amazing they look and feel in these flattering ponte pants.
+The stretchy fabric is truly what dreams are made of.
+If we closed our eyes while wearing these, we would never think they were anything other than leggings.
+If they didn’t look so nice, they’d be our go-to for lounging around at home, watching a movie with a huge bowl of popcorn on our lap and a soda can in our hand.
+We don’t want any spills, though!

+We will wear these pants pretty much everywhere else, though.
+They’re a no-brainer for work.
+If we’re sitting at a desk for eight hours a day, other pairs of pants can be so uncomfortable, the waistband digging into our stomach, the fabric taut around our knees and everything restricting our movement.
+Even crossing our legs sometimes feels like the hardest aspect of our entire job.
+These pants totally eliminate those issues, though, making us feel like every day is pajama day at the office!

-See it: Get the Vince Camuto Ponte Ankle Pants (originally $74) for just $49 at Nordstrom!
+See it: Get the Vince Camuto Skinny Ponte Pants (originally $89) for just $59 at Nordstrom!

-The slim, but not skinny, fit of these Vince Camuto pants is just perfect for blending styles, meaning we can pair them with so many other pieces.
-Because these are an obvious choice for the office, we’ll start with work outfits.
-Style these knit pants with low block heels, either solid or patterned, and a button-up blouse.
-They’re even nice enough to dress up a non-button-up piece like a rayon tee!
-Tuck it in all the way or go with the French tuck, tucking in just the fabric in front!

-We personally also love to take dressier-looking pants like these trousers and integrate them into more casual, everyday ensembles.
-Just by cuffing the hem either once or twice, we can put forth an entirely different vibe.
-We’d start by doing that, then slipping on a pair of low-cut sneakers and a tucked-in, fitted tank up top.
-If it’s too chilly out for tanks and tees, we also love the idea of keeping the cuffed trousers and sneakers, but wearing an oversized knit sweater on top instead!
-How comfy would that be?
-Don’t even get Us started on how cute it would be, too!

-These pants are currently available in two basic colors.
-They’re also available in two lengths!
-While sizes last, we can grab these trousers in either regular, or, if we’re 5’4” or under, petite!
-We can’t guarantee that sizes will stick around for long, though.
-This is the Nordstrom Anniversary Sale, after all, so let’s start making room in our own wardrobe as soon as . . . right now!
+We can also make these pants work for out-of-office occasions, milking that PTO (or just the weekend) to its fullest.
+The difference between a T-shirt with jeans and a T-shirt with these pants is astounding.
+Our outfit becomes instantly elevated, and suddenly compliments come flying at us left and right, and from every other direction!
+To up our street style even more, we can try cuffing the pants so they’re cropped above the ankle and slipping on a pair of comfy sneakers!

+For the office, though, these pants will go with any blouse we own, from cotton, to linen, to satin, to knit.
+Bring on all of the button-ups, the wrap tops and the silky camisoles!
+Of course, we’ll also always have a blazer ready to go.
+For summer, we’ll stick with flats on our feet, or an embellished pair of designer sandals.
+For cooler months, we’ll switch to sleek ankle booties!

+We often put pants into individual categories in our minds.
+Comfy leggings.
+Stiff office pants.
+Casual jeans.
+It’s a starting point, but it’s okay to blur the lines a little.
+That’s how we end up with masterpieces like these pants, after all!
+We hope they can set a shining example for others.
+We dream of never having an uncomfortable day again, and these pants are the first step!
+Now we just need to grab a pair for ourselves while they’re on sale at Nordstrom!

-See it: Get the Vince Camuto Ponte Ankle Pants (originally $74) for just $49 at Nordstrom!
+See it: Get the Vince Camuto Skinny Ponte Pants (originally $89) for just $59 at Nordstrom!

 Not your style?
-Check out more Vince Camuto options, other pants and leggings and shop the rest of the Nordstrom Anniversary sale!
+Check out more from Vince Camuto here and other pants and leggings here!
+Shop the rest of the Nordstrom Anniversary Sale here!

 Check out more of our picks and deals here!